colindembovsky/colindembovsky.github.io/_posts/2021-11-03-enforcing-reusable-workflows-for-standardization.markdown

 # Problem Statement

 There is a delicate balance between _team autonomy_ and _enterprise alignment_.
 Too much autonomy can result in chaos, rework and runaway spending.
-Too much red tape can result in logn cycle times, frustration and lack of innovation.
+Too much red tape can result in long cycle times, frustration and lack of innovation.
 But it is possible to implement some level of compliance and leave teams some autonomy too.

 Imagine you want to ensure that code that gets deployed is scanned using CodeQL.
 Furthermore, you want to enforce a specific set of steps for deploying your apps.
 You would prefer your app teams to be able to build, test and package applications themselves.
 In this post I'll show how you can achieve do this using GitHub.